Aligarh Muslim University: Courses

-Aligarh Musilim University offers over 300 degrees and is organised around 12 faculties offering courses in a range of technical and vocational subjects, as well as interdisciplinary subjects.
+Aligarh Muslim University offers over 300 degrees and is organised around 12 faculties offering courses in a range of technical and vocational subjects as well as interdisciplinary subjects.
 In 2011, it opened two new centres in West Bengal and Kerala for the study of MBAs and Integrated Law.
 The university has around 28,000 students and a faculty of almost 1,500 teaching staff.
 Students are drawn from all states in India and several different countries, with most of its international students coming from Africa, West Asia and Southeast Asia.
-Admission into the university is entrance based.
+Admission into the university is entrance-test based.

 Rankings

 Internationally, AMU was ranked 1001–1200 in the QS World University Rankings of 2023 and 271–280 in Asia.
 It was ranked 801–1000 in the world by the Times Higher Education World University Rankings of 2023, 201–250 in Asia in 2022 and 251–300 among emerging economies.
 AMU was also ranked 901–1000 in the Academic Ranking of World Universities of 2022.

-In India, AMU was ranked 18 overall by the National Institutional Ranking Framework (NIRF) in 2020 and tenth among universities.
+In India, AMU was ranked 16th overall by the National Institutional Ranking Framework (NIRF) in 2024 and 8th among universities.

-Among government engineering colleges, the Zakir Hussain College of Engineering and Technology, the engineering college of the university, was ranked 32 by India Today in 2020 and 35 by the National Institutional Ranking Framework among engineering colleges in 2020.
+Among government engineering colleges, the Zakir Hussain College of Engineering and Technology, the engineering college of the university, was ranked 33rd by the National Institutional Ranking Framework among engineering colleges in 2024.

-The Jawaharlal Nehru Medical College, the medical school of the university, has been ranked 19th by India Today in 2020.
+The Jawaharlal Nehru Medical College, the medical school of the university, has been ranked 28th by National Institutional Ranking Framework in 2023.

 Libraries

 The Maulana Azad Library is the primary library of the university, consisting of a central library and over 100 departmental and college libraries.
 It houses royal decrees of Mughal emperors such as Babur, Akbar and Shah Jahan.
-The foundation of the library was laid in 1877 at the time of establishment of the Mohammedan Anglo-Oriental College by Robert Bulwer-Lytton, 1st Earl of Lytton, then viceroy of India and it was named after him as Lytton Library.
-The present seven-storied building was inaugurated by Jawaharlal Nehru, the first prime Minister of independent India, in 1960 and the library was named after Abul Kalam Azad, popularly known as Maulana Azad, the first education minister of the independent India.
+The foundation of the library was laid in 1877 at the time of establishment of the Mohammedan Anglo-Oriental College by Robert Bulwer-Lytton, 1st Earl of Lytton, then viceroy of India, and it was named after him as Lytton Library.
+The present seven-storied building was inaugurated by Jawaharlal Nehru, the first prime Minister of independent India, in 1960; and the library was named after Abul Kalam Azad, popularly known as Maulana Azad, the first education minister of the independent India.

 The social science cyber library was inaugurated by Pranab Mukherjee, then President of India, on 27 December 2013.
 In 2015, it was accredited with the International Organization for Standardization certification.

+Satellite Project

+The AMU Robo Club in November 2021 started working on the university's first satellite project.
+The project "SS AMU SAT" named after the university's founder Sir Syed Ahmed Khan, was submitted to Indian National Space Promotion and Authorization Centre (IN-SPACe) for its approval in January 2023.
+IN-SPACe approved the project on 28 October 2023.